manuganji/manuganji.github.io/_posts/2014-01-12-config-mysqlon-azure.markdown

 {% highlight mysql %}
 # permitting mysqluser from any ip to access students table
 # on testdatabase
-GRANT ALL ON testdatabase.students TO ‘mysqluser’@’%’ IDENTIFIED BY ‘password’;
+GRANT ALL ON testdatabase.students TO 'mysqluser'@'%' IDENTIFIED BY 'password';
 {% endhighlight %}
-Notice that we used ‘%’ as a wild card for ip while ‘*’ for database/table names wildcard.
-For a remote user to connect with the correct privileges you need to have that user created in both the localhost and ‘%’ as in.
+Notice that we used '%' as a wild card for ip while '*' for database/table names wildcard.
+For a remote user to connect with the correct privileges you need to have that user created in both the localhost and '%' as in.
 {% highlight mysql %}
 # creating mysqluser at locahost to access students table
 # on testdatabase
-GRANT ALL ON testdatabase.students TO ‘mysqluser’@’locahost’ IDENTIFIED BY ‘password’;
+GRANT ALL ON testdatabase.students TO 'mysqluser'@'locahost' IDENTIFIED BY 'password';
 {% endhighlight %}

 Exit the mysql shell